World Sleep Day: Why Sleep Matters

 Sound sleep, a balanced diet, and regular exercise are the three pillars of good health.
 Individuals who get a good night’s sleep without interruptions have lower rates of high blood pressure, obesity, and diabetes.

 A sleep disorder is a medical disorder of sleep patterns.
 There are close to 100 different types of sleep disorders, ranging from snoring to sleep apnea and insomnia.
 A sleep disorder may interfere with the quality of life of an individual, therefore is it recommended to seek for help from an expert to deal with the condition effectively.
-Though most sleep disorders are preventable or treatable, less than one-third of sufferers seek professional help.

 Below a list of common sleep disorders as reported by The Stanford Center for Sleep Sciences and Medicine: